-$\mathbf{3}$ Cognition information as an source
+3 Cognition as an information source

 Atlan and Cohen (1998) argue that the essence of cognition - biological or otherwise - involves comparison of a perceived signal with an internal, learned or inherited picture of the world, and then choice of one response from a much larger repertoire of possible responses.
 That is, cognitive pattern recognition-and-response proceeds by an algorithmic combination of an incoming external sensory signal with an internal ongoing activity - incorporating the internalized picture of the world - and triggering an appropriate action based on a decision that the pattern of sensory activity requires a response.